Student Records and Transcripts

-The Official Transcript includes the legal name, birth date, program of study (including declared major and minor), courses, grades, academic standing, grade point average, program of graduation and graduation date.
+The Official Transcript includes the student's legal name, birth date, program of study (including declared major and minor), courses, grades, academic standing, grade point average, program of graduation and graduation date.

 Students may request an Official Transcript online through myStudentSystem or by submitting a Transcript Request Form to the Office of the University Registrar.

 Transcripts are considered confidential information and will not be released without proper authorization.
 Transcripts will be issued only as authorized on the official request, this can include mail, fax, electronically via MyCredsTM or pick-up in person.
 Additionally, Official Transcripts can be sent electronically to member institutions of the Alberta Post-Secondary Application System.
 MacEwan University requires proper authorization to have transcripts sent to institutions, employers, legal counsel and other agencies.
 If students want the transcript(s) sent to a party other than themselves or a post-secondary institution, the name and address (including postal code) must be included.

 This information is only used for official university business.
 Having the current name, address and contact information on file with MacEwan University is critical to effective university communications with students.

 Change of Legal Name: All legal name changes must be submitted in writing or on the Change of Personal Information form to the Office of the University Registrar, and accompanied by at least one of the following official government issue identification (ID): valid driver’s license, provincial ID card, passport or citizen documentation.
 Only current IDs will be recognized as valid.
 Expired ID will not be accepted for a name change.

 Change of Address: All program students at MacEwan University are given access to myStudentSystem.
 This allows students to change their address and telephone number.
 Students may also complete a Change of Personal Information form or mail a post office change notice to the Office of the University Registrar.

 Change of Preferred Name: Students may change or update their preferred name through myStudentSystem.